ovaleanu/openshift4.x/docs/ocp4-tungstenfabric-vm-bms-diskscsi.md

 # cd ocp4-helpernode
 ```

 Copy vars.yaml file.
-Edit and change it if is necessary (domain name, mac addresses, ipam in case you used a different subnet...).
+Edit and change `disk` as `sda` and domain name, mac addresses, ipam in case you used a different subnet.
 ```
 # cp docs/examples/vars.yaml .
 ```